 Discovering your call ...

-For some this could mean being ordained as a priest or a distinctive deacon or following a path towards being a licensed evangelist or joining one of the Anglican religious orders, or working within your church as a lay minister known as a Reader.
-All these are licensed ministries and require formal selection processes and take time to explore and train for the roles.
-If you feel called to one of these licenced ministries you will normally already be actively serving your church in one or more of the wider vocations discussed earlier.
+For some this could mean being ordained as a priest or a distinctive deacon.
+It could mean following a path towards being a licensed evangelist, perhaps with the Church Army, or joining one of the Anglican religious orders, or working within your church as a Licensed Lay Minister (formerly known as a Reader).
+All these are licensed ministries and require formal selection processes and take time to explore and train.